El ministerio del tiempo

-On 24 March 2015, it was confirmed that TVE had renewed the series for a second season.
+On 24 March 2015, it was confirmed that RTVE had renewed the series for a second season.
 The show was renewed for a third season on 22 September 2016.
-On 29 December 2016 it was announced that RTVE had sold the rights to Netflix to broadcast the third series internationally, outside of Spain, resulting in a bigger production budget.
+On 29 December 2016 it was announced that RTVE had sold the rights to Netflix to broadcast the third season internationally, outside of Spain, resulting in a bigger production budget.

-The series was renewed for a fourth season, which started airing on Televisión Española on 5 May 2020.
-It was known that HBO has acquired the broadcasting rights for the series, at least on HBO Spain and HBO Portugal.
+The series was renewed for a fourth season, which started airing on TVE on 5 May 2020.
+It was known that HBO had acquired the broadcasting rights for the series, at least on HBO Spain and HBO Portugal.

 Plot

 The Ministry of Time is the best kept and most closely guarded secret of the Spanish government: an autonomous government institution that reports directly to the Prime Minister and the Spanish Monarch.
 Its patrols watch the doors of time so that no intruder from other eras can change history for their own benefit.

 The series follows the assignments of the Ministry's newest patrol: the one formed by Army of Flanders soldier Alonso de Entrerríos, 19th century student Amelia Folch and 21st century SAMUR paramedic Julián Martínez.